“Midwifery I believe is the answer – to put a well trained midwife in every village of Ethiopia would soon eradicate obstetric fistula.”

 The Hamlin College of Midwives

 The Hamlin College of Midwives is a centre of excellence for the training of midwives in Ethiopia.
-It is located 10km outside of Addis Ababa, on the same grounds as our Rehabilitation and Reintegration Centre, Desta Mender
+It is located 10km outside of Addis Ababa, on the same grounds as our Rehabilitation and Reintegration Centre, Desta Mender.

-Since 2007, over 250 Hamlin Midwives have graduated from the College.
+Since 2007, over 271 Hamlin Midwives have graduated from the College.
 Each student undertakes a four-year Bachelor of Science degree in Midwifery and commits to working as a Hamlin Midwife for a minimum of four years following their graduation.
 Students are deployed back to their local areas to work in Hamlin-supported midwifery clinics, where their skills are desperately needed.

 The curriculum meets the stringent standards of the International Confederation of Midwives, including the precondition that students conduct at least 40 deliveries before they graduate.
 Each student is on a full Hamlin scholarship, funded by generous donors around the world.
-There are currently 68 students studying the Bsc in Midwifery.

 The Hamlin College of Midwives is a cornerstone of Hamlin Fistula Ethiopia’s vision: ensuring that women in Ethiopia have access to timely and quality maternal healthcare, preventing obstetric fistulas.